ScreenAgent for Windows

 -

-In the framePerSecond file, change the FRAME_PER_SECOND value.
+Change the framePerSecond value under the [recordingParameters] section.
 By default, this value is 5.

 Allowed values are 1, 2, 3, 4, or 5.
 A higher number creates a higher quality recording but uses more CPU and memory (RAM).